In This Article

 Since it went live in mid-2015, Ethereum has become the second-largest cryptocurrency in the world by market cap.
-Loved by many for its potential, Ethereum isn’t just a digital currency but a platform where developers can build smart contracts and decentralised applications (dApps).
+Loved by many for its potential, Ethereum isn’t just a digital currency but a platform where developers can build smart contracts and decentralized applications (dApps).

 Its flexibility has attracted millions of investors from a wide range of industries, so we’ve put together this guide to tell you all you need to know about how to buy Ethereum in the UK.